ELEC2645/unit-2-project-template-layan2005404/README.md

 This project starts as a simple resistor calculator then mutated into a power electronics design assistant, a full waveform generator including ASCII oscilloscope and an Ohm's law tool, featuring a pink start up screen.

-## Menu 1 : Resitor Colour Code Calculator
+## Menu 1 : Resistor Colour Code Calculator
 - Enter 3 or 4 colour bands
 - Calculates Resistance and Tolerance